anabcm/data-etl/etl/geo/dimensions.md

 You can find the ID list in [geo_mx.csv](geo_mx.csv).

-We suggest to everyone that participate in the ETL process, to use this standard for  avoiding duplication of geographical dimensions.
+We recommend that everyone who participates in the ETL process uses this standard for avoiding duplication of geographical dimensions.